hfboyce/tableau_course/_sources/intro.md

 #### Theory

-- What should you absolutely not do?
-Data Science Ducks
-- Common pitfalls (8-10 examples)
+- Why are EDAs important?
+- How to approach an EDA?
+(Exercise)
+- Conclusion and next steps in an EDA
-- A game of Good vs Evil
+- Importance of colour, titles etc.
-- Best practices
-- Storytelling

 ### Tableau Applications

 - Clicks and hovers